eciii/pkdb/Enterprise Hardware.md

 There are other protocols that can run over FC too (like FICON for mainframes), but FCP/SCSI is by far the most common in standard server environments.

 So to directly answer your question: FC by itself isn't enough - you need SCSI commands (or another block storage protocol) running on top of it to actually communicate with storage devices.

----

-Hi, I'm trying to understand the typical devices attached to enterprise grade "hyperconverged" servers.
-I have the following list:

-- Network cards with network ports (ethernet and fiber)
-- Storage devices for OS (usually M.2 and in a RAID configuration)
-- Additional direct-attached storage
-- SAN cards